 Social Partners Promoting Decent Workplaces in the Education Sector for a Healthier Working Life

-Addressing the overarching EU employment and social policy challenges, this project strives to contribute to the success of the EU's health and safety strategic framework.
-Acknowledging the fact that work-related stress and psychosocial risks have negative effects on health and also impose a significant financial burden on individuals, organisations and societies, this project aims to promote social partners' initiatives to promote healthy and safe workplaces in the education sector for a healthier working life as a prerequisite for quality education.
-The project seeks to identify concrete and practical ways to prevent and combat work-related stress in education with a focus on joint social partner initiatives and to develop concrete and practical guidelines on how to promote joint social partner initiatives at national, regional and local level to prevent and combat psychosocial hazards in education.
+Addressing the overarching EU employment and social policy challenges, this project strived to contribute to the success of the EU's health and safety strategic framework.
+Acknowledging the fact that work-related stress and psychosocial risks have negative effects on health and also impose a significant financial burden on individuals, organisations and societies, this project aimed to promote social partners' initiatives to promote healthy and safe workplaces in the education sector for a healthier working life as a prerequisite for quality education.
+The project sought to identify concrete and practical ways to prevent and combat work-related stress in education with a focus on joint social partner initiatives and to develop concrete and practical guidelines on how to promote joint social partner initiatives at national, regional and local level to prevent and combat psychosocial hazards in education.

-The advisory Group consists of:
+The advisory group consists of:

 -Alexandra Cornea, FSLE, Romania